nusofthq/avchat-documentation/wordpress-community-pro.md

   <h2 id="plugin-update">Updating the plugin</h2>
   First you should download the new archive from your client area on nusofthq.com

   Then we need to remove the old version.
-While logged in as and admin in the WP backend go to **Plugins** and click <kbd>Deactivate</kbd> followed by <kbd>Delete</kbd> for the AVChat PRO plugin.
+While logged in as and admin in the WP backend go to **Plugins** and click <kbd>Deactivate</kbd> followed by <kbd>Delete</kbd> for the AVChat Community PRO plugin.
 This will remove the **wp-content/plugins/avchat-3-pro** folder and all its contents.
+  <div class="alert alert-danger"><strong>Warning!</strong> This will also delete the chat client so make sure you make a backup before updating</div>

-  You will now have to re-install the plugin and upload the AVChat 3 client side files again to the **wp-content/plugins/avchat-3-pro** folder, for more details check out the client side installation instructions.
+  You will now have to re-[install](/wordpress-community-pro#installation) the plugin and upload the AVChat 3 client side files again to the **wp-content/plugins/avchat-3-pro** folder.

   Any existing settings or permissions will be kept.
 Any new settings or permissions added by the new version will most probably be empty, make sure you configure them as you wish for each user role from **Video Chat PRO** > **User Roles & Permissions** tab.

   <h2 id="plugin-remove">Removing the plugin</h2>
-  While logged in as and admin in the WP backend go to Plugins and click <kbd>Deactivate</kbd> followed by Delete for the AVChat PRO plugin.
+  While logged in as and admin in the WordPress backend go to **Plugins** and click <kbd>Deactivate</kbd> followed by <kbd>Delete</kbd> for the AVChat Community PRO plugin.

   This will remove the **wp-content/plugins/avchat-3-pro** folder and all it's contents.